Cloud ERP Comparison: NetSuite vs. FinancialForce

 FinancialForce is a cloud ERP and PSA solution built entirely on the Salesforce platform.
 It’s a bit of a niche ERP solution, with the bulk of their user base coming from existing Salesforce CRM customers.
 They tend to lead with their PSA product to get into larger professional services firms that already run Salesforce and build on the single platform approach.
 It’s worth noting, however, that FinancialForce isn’t a product or division of Salesforce – it’s a separately owned product in the Force.com ecosystem.

-A great user experience is important – it makes onboarding easier and increases adoption rates.
-But user experience won’t make up for weaknesses in the product itself.
-One of the biggest drawbacks of FinancialForce is its dependency on customization to meet business needs.
-Where other, more robust ERP solutions offer flexibility in the form of configuration, FinancialForce is more likely to require customization.
+Be aware that FinancialForce is highly dependent on customization to meet business needs.
+Where other ERP solutions offer flexibility in the form of configuration, FinancialForce is much more likely to require customization.
 What does that mean for you?
 Instead of setting up the system in the way that best suits your needs, you’ll be changing the code.
-That requires experienced developers and can increase the risk of functionality breaking when you upgrade your system.
+That requires experienced developers (that come at an added cost) and can increase the risk of functionality breaking when you upgrade your system.

 About NetSuite for Professional Services Organizations

-NetSuite’s leading PSA solution (OpenAir) can be used as a stand-alone software or paired with their ERP product for a complete business management solution for services companies.
-With over 24,000 customers, NetSuite draws on its roots as an accounting software to bring deep financial management capabilities to the table plus robust professional services automation.
+NetSuite’s leading PSA solution (OpenAir) can be used as stand-alone software or paired with their ERP product for a complete business management solution for services companies.
+With over 29,000 customers, NetSuite draws on its accounting software roots to bring deep financial management capabilities to the table plus robust professional services automation.
 It’s a great fit for multi-national organizations with support for multi-currency and local accounting standards across many countries.

-Ready to explore NetSuite in-depth?
-As your Canadian NetSuite implementation partner, we’re here to guide you through the process – right from evaluation, through implementation and beyond.
+If you want to take a closer look at NetSuite, let’s connect.
+As your North American NetSuite partner, we’re here to guide you through the process – right from evaluation, through implementation and beyond.